YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that an attempt was made to reference a collation sequence that is not available.

 Action: Ensure that the environment variable GTM_COLLATE_n in UNIX and logical name gtm_collate_n in OpenVMS is properly defined, where n is the identification number of the failing collation type.
 Ensure that the file referencing GTM_COLLATE_n / gtm_collate_n is available to the process.
 Use host shell commands to verify its location and protections.
 Examine the executable (and/or the objects that comprise it) to determine whether it has the proper entry points.
-For more information, refer to the "Internationalization" chapter of the Programmer's Guide.
+For more information, refer to the `"Internationalization" chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 ----------------
 COLLDATAEXISTS